ben-marlin/wordlish/wordlish/src/main/README.md

 Now we'll go back through, comparing to see if the letters of the guess were in the right position.
 This means a single loop rather than a nested loop.

 ```
+// for each i, if guess matches chosen, set color to green
 for (int i = 0; i < 5; i++) {
     if (guessArray[i] == chosenArray[i]) {
         colorCode[i] = GREEN + " ";